jrnl-org/jrnl/CONTRIBUTING.md

 Bugs
 ----

 They unfortunately happen.
 Specifically, I don't have a Windows machine to test on, so expect a few rough spots.
 If you found a bug, please [open a new issue](https://www.github.com/maebert/jrnl/issues/new) and describe it as well as possible.
-If you're a programmer and have a little time time spare, go ahead, fork the code and fix bugs you spot, it'll be much appreciated!
+If you're a programmer and have a little time to spare, go ahead, fork the code and fix bugs you spot, it'll be much appreciated!

 Feature requests and ideas